 - 1. The application for Site Plan Control to allow for intensification in a suitable area in adherence to the policies laid out in the Provincial Policy Statement. - 2.
 The application is consistent with the aspirations and intentions of the Official Plan and the Mixed Use Centre designation. - 3.
 The proposal appropriately incorporates the Urban Design Guidelines for High Rise Housing. - 4.
-The proposal is reflective of the intentions and purpose of the zoning designation for this property and complies with those provisions. - 5.
-The required minor variance to address the additional building height being sought would meet the four tests under the Planning Act and would be addressed at the time of the submission of that application.
+The application conforms to the policies of the Tremblay Secondary Plan including respecting the maximum permitted building height and the minimum density provisions. - 5.
+The proposal is reflective of the intentions and purpose of the zoning designation for this property and complies with those provisions.